 |pastel color||[파스텔 톤의 색]|

 The reason that some of the colors are pronounced differently than they are spelled is because of the special Korean pronunciation rules.
-Knowing these rules will make it easier to learn Korean.
+Knowing these rules will make learning Korean easier.

-You can use the above colors in Korean as nouns or as adjectives.
+You can use colors in Korean above as nouns or as adjectives.
+These are helpful when describing everything you see daily from a house to a dress or a book.

 빨간색 자전거 좋아해요 (ppalgansaek jajeongeo joahaeyo)